Dr Fabrizio Costa

 Extension: (Streatham) 4602

-Fabrizio received his PhD in Computer Science from the University of Firenze, Italy (2002).
-Before joining Exeter University as a Lecturer in Data Analytics (2017), he worked as a Research Assistent at the Universita' degli Studi di Firenze, Italy, at the Katholieke Universiteit Leuven, Belgium and the at Albert Ludwig University of Freiburg, Germany.
+Fabrizio received his PhD in Computer Science from the University of Firenze, Italy.
+Before joining Exeter University as a Lecturer in Data Analytics (2017), he worked as a Research Assistant at the Universita' degli Studi di Firenze, Italy, at the Katholieke Universiteit Leuven, Belgium and at the Albert Ludwig University of Freiburg, Germany.

 In particular I have been interested in: 1) generalizing the type of information that ML algorithms can process and 2) extending the type of problems that ML can address.